Rawda-Yousry/Rawda-Yousry/README.md

 - 🏢 I'm a Senior Biomedical Engineering Student
 - 👨‍💻 As an Engineering student, I'm constantly learning and exploring new technologies to improve my skills.
-- 💬 I'm interested in web development and embedded systems.
+- 💬 I'm interested in gaming and web development.
+- ✨ I have a good knowledge in Analog IC design and embedded systems.
 - 💻 Currently, I am open to joining an internship.

 ### Connect with Me :